-- The written examination is an open book exam. - Candidates may take into the examination room any books, notes or other written material. - Portable computers may be used for reference purposes on a read-only basis so long as their use does not disturb other candidates.
-Access to the Internet is strictly prohibited. - Mobile telephones are not permitted. - Questions must be answered in the booklets or on the computers provided. - Answers must be numbered correctly. - Handwriting must be legible. - Each candidate will be issued with an examination number. - The names of candidates will not appear on any material submitted for assessment.
+- · The written examination is an open book exam. - · Candidates may take into the examination room any books, notes or other written material. - Portable computers may be used for reference purposes on a read-only basis so long as their use does not disturb other candidates.
+Access to the Internet is strictly prohibited. - Mobile telephones are not permitted. - · Questions must be answered on the computers provided. - Answers must be numbered correctly. - · Handwriting is not permitted. - · Each candidate will be issued with an examination number. - · The names of candidates must not appear on any material submitted for assessment.